azonenberg/ayrton/README.md

 #### Bandwidth requirements

-Suppose we use six analog boards (24 channels)
+Suppose we use four analog boards (16 channels)

-At 100 Msps, each ADC produces 1.6 Gbps of data total 1.6 * 24 = 38.4 Gbps bandwidth
+At 100 Msps, each ADC produces 1.6 Gbps of data total 1.6 * 16 = 25.6 Gbps bandwidth

 #### FPGA